A Multi-Decade Legacy of Research Defined by 3 Superstrains

 UAS Labs’ story can also been seen through its three probiotic superstrains: Lactobacillus acidophilus DDS®-1 , Lactobacillus reuteri NCIMB 30242 LRC™ and Lactobacillus gasseri BNR17™ .
 These strains tell the story of UAS Labs’ willingness to invest in research that shows, for better or worse, the true effects of its probiotics.
 That willingness has seen UAS Labs test its strains in a series of randomized controlled clinical trials that rigorously assessed their efficacy against predefined endpoints.

-Highlights of the extensive research into DDS®-1 include two pediatric clinical trials.
-One of the trials compared DDS®-1 to placebo in 90 preschool children with moderate-to-severe atopic dermatitis.
-After eight weeks, subjects in the DDS®-1 arm had improved by 34% on a symptom score, resulting in the trial hitting its primary endpoint.
+Highlights of the extensive research into DDS®-1 include two clinical trials.
+One of the trials compared DDS®-1 to placebo in 90 preschool children and was shown to provide a 34% improvement on a symptom score.
 DDS®-1 outperformed placebo against secondary endpoints, too.

-The second trial gave DDS®-1, plus Bifidobacterium lactis UABLA-12, or placebo to 240 children when a member of their household fell ill.
-Children who received the probiotics recovered faster from acute respiratory infection than their counterparts in the placebo cohort.
+The second trial gave DDS®-1, plus Bifidobacterium lactis UABLA-12, or placebo to 240 children.
+This study resulted in less days of missed school for those receiving the probiotic.
 The difference was statistically significant.

-The study linked consumption of DDS®-1 to statistically-significant reductions in diarrhea, abdominal cramping and vomiting symptom scores.
-DDS®-1 also bested placebo on the overall symptom score.
+The study linked consumption of DDS®-1 to statistically-significant reductions in digestive issues.
+DDS®-1 also provided an overall symptom score better than that of the placebo.

 These three trials are just a snapshot of the research into DDS®-1, which has been evaluated for use as both a single strain and a blend in women’s health, immune health, digestive health and other areas.
 Despite that legacy of research, UAS Labs continues to see opportunities to invest in DDS®-1.
 In 2018, UAS Labs bought Nebraska Cultures to become the exclusive supplier of DDS®-1 and it continues to support clinical trials of the strain on multiple continents.